Olorunnisola01/Portfolio-website/content/authors/admin/_index.md

   url: https://www.futa.edu.ng/

 # Short bio (displayed in user profile at end of posts)
 bio: Olorunnisola is a mechanical engineering student driven by a passion for innovation and problem-solving.
-Currently focusing on robotics, he explores cutting-edge technologies including computer vision and deep learning to create transformative solutions.
+Currently focusing on materials science, where explores cutting-edge technologies including computer vision and deep learning to create transformative solutions.

 # Interests to show in About widget
 interests:
+  - 📚 Materials Science
+  - 📚 Smart manufacturing
   - 📚 Robotics
-  - 📚 Smart manufacturing
   - 📚 Machine/Deep learning
-  - 📚 Data engineering
+  - 📚 Data analysis

 # Education to show in About widget
 education: